-Legal changes in the Ottoman Empire have been represented in scholarship mainly through the concept of "secularism", westernization" and "top down" reforms.
-However, Rubin claims that the Ottoman reforms were more evolutionary then the regular scholarship have assumed.
+Legal changes in the Ottoman Empire have been represented in scholarship mainly through the concept of "secularism", “westernization," and "top down" reforms.
+However, Rubin claims that Ottoman reforms were more evolutionary than scholars have assumed.
 According to Rubin, the reforms were a continuum that started at the late eighteenth century and ended with the end of the Empire.
-For Rubin most of the administrative and legal innovation in the nineteenth century reforms have been put forward by reformers from earlier generations inside the Empire.
-The wish to reform the legal system had roots inside the Empire where a group of Ottoman thinkers and bureaucrats thought that the weakness of the states demanded overall reforms.
-As in the Egyptian case the judicial reforms in the Empire, even if there were not a new concept, were, in the nineteenth century, also a consequences of an increasing pressure from Western countries.
+For Rubin, most of the administrative and legal innovation in the nineteenth century reforms had been proposed by reformers from earlier generations inside the Empire.
+The wish to reform the legal system had its roots within the Ottoman Empire, with a group of thinkers and bureaucrats claiming that the weakness of the states demanded overall reforms.
+As in the Egyptian case, the nineteenth century judicial reforms in the Ottoman Empire, even if they were not a new concept, were also a consequence of increasing pressure from western countries.

-In the nineteenth century the Ottoman Empire refashioned its legal structure.
-As in the case of Egypt until those reforms the Ottoman legal system was based on Shari`a law.
-However the passage of the Ottoman Empire to a modern legal system brought the end of the dominance of the Shari`a rule on the legal system.
-From 1840 major states institutions, including the judicial system, underwent reforms called the Tanzimat.
-In the mid-1860 a new set of courts were introduced called the Nizamiye courts (the regular courts), which were largely based on the French system.
-The emerging Ottoman judicial system was an amalgam of local and borrowed law designed to address the needs of the time.
-The main influence on that system was the French law.
-Rubin, argues a bit differently and claims that these judicial reforms differed from other reforms which took place in the empire, for they were neither a project, nor a program.
+The Ottoman Empire refashioned its legal structure in the nineteenth century.
+As in the case of Egypt, until those reforms, the Ottoman legal system was based on Shari`a law.
+However, the passage of the Ottoman Empire to a modern legal system brought the end of the dominance of Shari`a rule on the legal system.
+From 1840, major state institutions, including the judicial system, underwent reforms called the Tanzimat.
+In the mid-1860s, a new set of courts were introduced called the Nizamiye courts (‘regular courts’), which were largely based on the French system.
+The emerging Ottoman judicial system was an amalgam of local and borrowed law designed to address the needs of the time, with the main influence coming from French law.
+Rubin argues a bit differently, claiming that these judicial reforms differed from other reforms which took place in the empire, for they were neither a project nor a program.
 According to Rubin, the emergence of the new court system was a matter of evolution which did not have a clear and predicted outcome.
-The outcome was determined, has time went by, by the necessities on the ground.
-The Ottoman officials did not, according to Rubin, "planed ahead" to create an "Ottoman version" of the French judicial system.
+The outcome was determined, as time went by, by the necessities on the ground.
+The Ottoman officials did not, according to Rubin, "plan ahead" to create an "Ottoman version" of the French judicial system.

 As in the Egyptian legal reforms, what is of enormous importance in the Ottoman reforms is the involvement of the European powers, especially France and Britain.
-Britain was intensively involved in the Ottoman politics and supported the reforms.
-France on the other hand had major influence on these reforms due to the adoption of the French codes in the new judicial system.
-However, France did not demand reforms and was much less involved in the Ottoman Empire then Britain.
-The Ottomans were inspired by the French legal system for different reasons that made the French legal system appealing to many countries at that time.
-The French legal system was relatively easy to implement, it carried the prestige of France at the time and the code system allowed an efficient modification of the legal system.
-It is important to state that while it is impossible to demy British and French influences it is clear today for many researchers that the judicial reforms were also meaningfully influenced from within the Empire by elites who wanted to build a more centralized system.
+England was deeply invested in Ottoman politics and reform.
+In contrast, France had major influence on these reforms due to the adoption of French codes in the new judicial system.
+However, France did not demand reforms and was much less involved in the Ottoman Empire than Britain.
+The Ottomans were inspired by the French legal system, which was prestigious at that time.
+It was relatively easy to implement, the code system allowing an efficient modification of the legal system.
+While it is impossible to deny British and French influences, it is also clear for many researchers today that the judicial reforms were also meaningfully influenced from within the Empire by elites who wanted to build a more centralized system.